 COVID-19 guidance for charities

 The Coronavirus (COVID-19) pandemic is forcing many charities to change how they usually operate.
 The Charity Commission for Northern Ireland is working to share and provide guidance to assist charities where possible as they navigate their way through this unprecedented health emergency.
+Charity trustees must also remember to fulfill the requirements and obligations of other regulators and statutory agencies that may be applicable to them.
 Please click on the issue you are interested in to see the Commission's guidance.

 - VAT payments